Purdue-SoCET/vortex/hw/Questa.md

 First, make sure you have all submodules necessary.
-If not, run git submodule update --init --recursive
+If not, run from vortex main directory: git submodule update --init --recursive

 Make constants:
   VX_TB: Testbench to simulate